-Nearly half of Colorado State University faculty, staff and students use alternative forms of transportation – carpooling, biking, walking or taking the bus – to get to campus, according to the university’s first commuter survey.
+Nearly half of Colorado State University faculty, staff and students use alternative forms of transportation – taking the bus, biking, walking and sharing a ride – to get to campus, according to the university’s 2016 commuter survey.

 The University’s student government, ASCSU, partners with the City of Fort Collins to provide bus service to the campus community.
 All CSU students receive a pass to ride the Transfort bus system at no cost per ride.

-CSU has partnered with Zipcar Inc., the world’s leading car-sharing network, to offer a car-sharing program on campus.
+CSU has partnered with Zipcar Inc., the world’s leading car-sharing network, to offer short-term car rentals on campus.
 This transportation option is available 24/7 to all students and employees ages 18 and older, as well as members of the local community ages 21 and older.
+Car sharing helps support other alternative modes by making a car available to people when they need it for special errands or trips, without the added cost of maintaining, insuring and parking a personal vehicle.
 Colorado State students, employees and local community members can join today at zipcar.com/colostate.